iit-DLSLab/locomotion-viewer/README.md

 ## What you can visualize in Rviz with locomotion-viewer:
 - dashed, dotted and transparent curves;
 - 2D polygons of different colors and with arbitrary number of vertices;
-- complex 3D objects such as tetrahedrons and hexahedrons (given the vertices).
+- 3D objects such as tetrahedrons and hexahedrons (given the vertices).

 ## dependencies: